testteampleaseignore/FindIt/README.md

 - The url for the website is 'http://localhost:3000/'

 #### How to test the code
-- Run 'npx cypress open' in your project directory
+- Run 'npx cypress open' in your project directory.
 - Then choose the test case you wish to run.

 #### General